Kids will love this handmade outfit for their favorite Build-A-Bear inspired by the movie Paddington. It’s perfect to cuddle up to during movie night.

 - Felt – red and blue

-Cut just half of the front from the paper, pin it to the fold in the felt and cut around it to make the back piece.
-Then pin it again to the folded over felt, but not on the fold this time and cut it out again, this will make the mirror-image for the front pieces.
+Cut half of the front from your sketch (see photo below).
+Pin it to the fold of the felt and cut around it to make the back piece.
+Pin it again but NOT on the fold this time and cut it out, this will make the mirror-image for the two front pieces.

 Sew the shoulders of the coat together.

-Open up your coat and pin the arms into place.
+Open up your coat and pin the arms into place (see image below).

-Cut two 2 inch panels of felt, fold over and sew to the front (left and right) of the coat to give it a nice finished look.
+Cut two 2 inch panels of felt, fold over, and sew to the front (left and right) of the coat to give it a finished look.

-Next, you are going to add the buttons.
+Now you are going to add the closures for the coat.

-Loop a short piece of rope through the holes in each button and then stitch the rope into place on the front of the left side of the coat.
+Loop a short piece of rope through the holes in each wood toggle and then stitch the rope into place onto the left front side of the coat.
 Cut off any excess strands.

 Make loops of rope on the right side of the jacket and stitch those into place too.

 Measure the inside circle and cut a piece of red felt approximately 3 inches wide to fit.
-Pin the strip to the inside of the circle and then sew the two pieces together.
+Pin it to the inside of the circle and then sew the two pieces together.

 Cut two small pieces of elastic (about 3-4 inches long) and sew those in place on either side inside the hat.
 This is to attach the hat to the bear’s ears.